blahpunk/EZ_ffmpeg/README.md

 - **Browse:** Opens a file dialog to select the folder containing video files to be processed.
 - **Start/Stop:** Begins the processing of files or stops the ongoing process.
+- **Estimate/Cancel:** Begins estimation of MB/min values or cancels the ongoing estimation.
 - **Movies/Television/Animation:** Applies predefined settings for quick optimization based on content type.

 ### Table